 Heart disease in women - the numbers are staggering.
 Cardiovascular disease, which includes heart disease, hypertension and stroke, is the number one killer of women, according to the American Heart Association.
 It kills half a million American women each year.
 That figure exceeds the next seven causes of death combined.
 Moreover, women are 15% more likely than men to die of a heart attack.
 And they are twice as likely to have a second heart attack in the six years following the first.

 Yet in a 2000 national heart association survey, only 34% of women correctly identified heart disease as a leading cause of death.

 And "only 8% of women saw it as their biggest health threat," says cardiologist Sharonne Hayes, MD, director of the Mayo Clinic Women's Heart Clinic in Rochester, Minn.
 "There's a disconnect.
 They know it's a major disease, but they think they're going to die of breast cancer."

 Major issues surrounding women's heart health and medical care were brought to light in a survey of 204 women with heart disease reported in the January/February 2003 issue of Women's Health Issues.
 Hayes, who is Director of Mayo Clinic Women's Heart Clinic in Rochester, Minn., co-authored the report, funded by WomenHeart: The National Coalition for Women With Heart Disease.
 Among the issues women raised were:

 - Failure to diagnose heart disease

 - Problems related to physicians' attitudes

-- Dissatisfaction with medical care, including major hurdles in getting
+- Dissatisfaction with medical care, including major hurdles in getting support for recovery

-heart health is gradually growing among women and healthcare professionals, but there's much room for improvement.
+Hayes says that awareness about women's heart health is gradually growing among women and healthcare professionals, but there's much room for improvement.

 Mental Health and the Heart